boris-kz/CogAlg/WIKI.md

   [Diagram](https://github.com/boris-kz/CogAlg/blob/master/frame_2D_alg/Illustrations/intra_blob_scheme.png),

   - [intra_comp](https://github.com/boris-kz/CogAlg/blob/master/frame_2D_alg/intra_comp.py) cross-compares pixels over extended range, or cross-compares angle of gradient, forming corresponding type of new gradient.
   - [draw_intra_comp](https://github.com/boris-kz/CogAlg/blob/master/frame_2D_alg/draw_intra_comp.py) computes gradients of the first three layers of forks over the whole frame, for visualization only (old version).
-  - [slice_blob](https://github.com/boris-kz/CogAlg/blob/master/frame_2D_alg/slice_blob.py) is selective for salient smooth edge blobs.
-It forms edge-orthogonal Ps, selectively cross-compares their internal gradients, then forms vertically contiguous stacks of Ps.
-These stacks are evaluated for comp_slice, below.
-   All functional but may have bugs.

-- [comp_slice_draft](https://github.com/boris-kz/CogAlg/blob/master/frame_2D_alg/comp_slice_draft.py): will be terminal fork of intra_blob.
-It cross-compares between vertically consecutive Ps: horizontal blob slices.
-This will be selective for elongated blobs: likely edge contours.
-Comp_slice is a version line-tracing or 2D -> 1D dimensionality reduction, converting edges into vector representations.
-It's similar to second level of 1D alg, which cross-compares horizontally discontinuous Ps: [line_PPs_draft](https://github.com/boris-kz/CogAlg/blob/master/line_1D_alg/line_patterns.py).
-Both are a work-in-progress.
+  - [comp_slice_flip](https://github.com/boris-kz/CogAlg/blob/master/frame_2D_alg/comp_slice_flip.py) will be terminal fork of intra_blob, selective for smooth elongated high-gradient blobs: likely edges or contours.
+It forms edge-orthogonal Ps: horizontal blob slices, then cross-compares vertically consecutive Ps.
+This is a 2D -> 1D dimensionality reduction, converting edges into vector representations.
+It is similar to the second level of 1D alg, which cross-compares horizontally discontinuous Ps: [line_PPs_draft](https://github.com/boris-kz/CogAlg/blob/master/line_1D_alg/line_patterns.py).

+    Root function of comp_slice_flip is slice_blob, that and other other functions down to comp_slice are functional.
+Comp_slice and below are a work in progress.

  2nd level and a prototype for recursive meta-level 2D algorithm, to be added: